 Original Developer: [*Implements Code]

-And these, by the way, are pretty civil examples.
+And these, by the way, are civil examples.
 I’ve seen this exact thing done regularly except with insults tacked onto beginning like “No offense, but I cannot imagine why somebody would even think to implement it like [X].”
-The state of pull request quality is this bad.

 They’re bad because the reviewer is failing to participate in the development of sound code.
 Instead, they are dictating their untested ideas from their ivory tower of reviewership.
 They are delegating responsibility to the original developer to do both the feasibility test and the implementation of those ideas.
 They’re recording their idea in such a way that they get credit if it works out, but the original implementer undertakes all the risk that it doesn’t.

 Because if these ideas, that they fired from the hip, don’t work?
 It’s the original developer who lost time chasing them down—not the reviewer.
-This is disrespectful of the original developer’s time, a waste of the reviewer’s knowledge and experience, and a great way to criticize other people’s work without examining one’s own limitations and weaknesses.
+This is disrespectful of the original developer’s time, a waste of the reviewer’s knowledge, and a great way to criticize other people’s work without examining one’s own limitations.

 Here’s the proof that pull request reviews could be extremely effective: they are still sometimes useful, even when they’re this bad.
-So why do we do them this badly, when there is so much potential for them to be so much more effective and useful?
+So why do we do them this badly, when there is so much potential for them to change our code for the better?

 Instead, reviewers: put your money where your mouth is.